-Just about every grandmother and grandfather wants to help out his or her grandchildren, often financially.
+Just about every grandparent wants to help out his or her grandchildren, often financially.
 This can take the form of birthday and graduation gifts, paying for summer camp, helping with college tuition or a bequest in a will.
-Smaller expressions of love do not raise many difficult concerns.
+Smaller expressions of love do not raise many concerns.

 However, larger gifts can get complicated.
 They raise a number of questions and concerns, including:

 - Fairness among grandchildren (and children)

 - Financial aid at college